 Clear Objective: It is important to complete this assignment to be able to support my parents later in life.

 - Defined Action Steps.
 Imagine a feeling of driving a car through the thick fog.
 At some point a question ‘where am I going?’ will come up accompanied by a feeling of pointlessness.
-It is a similar feeling that stops a person from taking action, if they don’t know whether this step will take them closer to the destination.
-Motivation declines when the direction isn’t clear.
-The opposite holds true.
+It is a similar feeling that stops a person from taking action, if they are not sure that this step will actually take them closer to the destination.
+Motivation diminishes when the direction isn’t clear.
+Good news is the opposite holds true as well.
 As soon as the action steps are outlined, they replace the need for motivation.

 - Experience.
-Let’ start by thinking about doing a task for the first time.
-For example, snowboarding or a programming language.
+Let’ imagine doing any task for the first time.
+For example, snowboarding or learning a programming language.
 The learner would naturally find someone they can observe and borrow experience from.
-Later the student feels a combination of curiosity, confidence and motivation about approaching a new skill.
-Similarly, if there is no book, no videos, no teacher, no peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared.
-Personal or borrowed experience ignites motivation.
-Surrounding yourself by people who reached the same goal is a common successful strategy for building momentum.
+It could be a snowboarding instructor or programming teacher.
+As the time goes by, the student begins to feel a combination of curiosity, confidence, and motivation about approaching the new skill.
+Similarly, if there are no books or videos, no teacher or peers, and no other sources to borrow experience from, the student would feel demotivated, lost and maybe even scared.
+Thus, personal or borrowed experience ignites motivation.
+Surrounding yourself with people who have already reached the goal you want to achieve is a common success strategy for building momentum.
 If they could do it, you can too.

-- I feel motivated to study when surrounded by studying people.
+- I feel motivated to study when I’m surrounded by studying people.
 The resource here is surrounding myself with other people doing the same thing.
-To do that I go the library or coffee shop.
+To do that, I can go to the library or coffee shop.

 - I feel motivated to study when I don’t feel sleepy.
-Resource is getting enough sleep.
+The resource is getting enough sleep.

 - I feel motivated to study when the sun is bright.
-Resource is light.
+The resource is light.

 I Say “I’m Not Motivated”, But I Mean …

 Obviously, “I am not motivated” is a self-destructive limiting statement.
-Overcoming the lack of motivation starts from the analysis of the underlying causes.
+The process of overcoming the lack of motivation starts with looking at the underlying causes.
 Am I madly in love with my objective?
-Do I need more experience and who can help me with it?
-Do I lack some resources?
+Am I even clear what my objective is?
+Do I need more experience?
+And who or what can help me gain it?
+What other resources could be helpful?
 Answering these questions helps create momentum.Stop chasing the motivation rabbit and start getting things done. #studentlife #motivation #thoughtsClick To Tweet